marythought/Understanding_BDD/README.md

 I was able to successfully create and test a new Rails app using a spec file by installing the gems in this "minispec" app into that Rails app and adding a spec_helper file.
 I have copied that file into this repo in the "features" folder, and rearranged other files to match the assignment description.
 I reran "rake test" after any file moves to ensure that tests still pass (and they do).

 I had help setting up my development environment from Brook and Kevin, the instructors, and from fellow class members in figuring out how to program the test to navigate to a localhost page.
 The Rails test I completed independently.

+--I merged too early!
+Adding to README so I can initiate a pull request.